top of page

 ok now then:

 Mix 1/2 cup flour, 1 tablespoon sugar (this time only) and ABOUT 1/2 cup lukewarm water, and package of starter powder in a plastic bowl OR GLASS BOWL.
-Cover bowl WITH PLASTIC WRAP and put on the counter if its cold find a warm place for it 75-80 degrees us perfect, You can use a heating pad under the container if you have stone counters, the cold from stone counters easily transfers to containers.
+Cover bowl WITH PLASTIC WRAP and put on the counter with something under it, if its cold find a warm place for it 75-80 degrees is perfect, You can use a heating pad under the container if you have stone counters, the cold from stone counters easily transfers to containers.

 On the second day just stir it up.

-On the fourth day add 1/2 cup flour and about 1/2 cup lukewarm water, we now want the starter very very thick but stirrable.
+On the fourth day add 1/2 cup flour and about 1/2 cup lukewarm water OR LESS, we now want the starter very very thick but stirrable.

 THIS IS THE DAY EVERYONE WRITES ME AND SAYS, MY STARTER IS LOOKING SAD AND LIQUIDY!
-WELL THATS THE SIGN OF A VERY VERY ACTIVE STARTER AND DAY 5 WILL TAKE CARE OF THAT:>ALSO ADDING THAT RYE ,or WHOLE WHEAT FLOUR WILL ADD MORE GLUTEN AND FIX ALOT OF THINGS FOR YOU:> HOW MUCH?
-YOU DECIDE, ¼ CUP IS GOOD..
+WELL THATS THE SIGN OF A VERY VERY ACTIVE STARTER AND DAY 5 WILL TAKE CARE OF THAT:>

 At day five YOU WILL REMOVE ½ OF THE STARTER AND MAKE PANCAKES WITH THAT, (SEE PANCAKE FILE)